mangalam-research/wed/README.rst

 default.
 Point your browser to `<http://localhost:8888/web/test.html>`_ to run the test suite.
 The browser-dependent tests are located in `<browser_test>`_.

+If you change wed's code and want to run the browser-dependent test suite again, make sure to run ``make test`` before you run the suite again because otherwise the suite will run against the old code.

+Demo
+====

+The demo is located in `<web/kitchen-sink.html>`_.
+(Yes, this name is inspired from Ace.)
+To run it, you must have a minimal server running just like the one needed to run the browser-dependent test suit and then point your browser to `<http://localhost:8888/web/kitchen-sink.html>`_ if you use the suggested servers or to whatever address is proper if you roll a server using a different port or address.
+The demo currently starts with an empty document using a vanilla TEI schema.
+Things you can do:

+* Use the left mouse button to bring up a context menu.
+Such menu exists for starting tags and all positions that are editable.
+This menu allows inserting elements.

+* Insert text where text is valid.

+* Ctrl-Z to undo.

+* Ctrl-Y to redo.

 Using
 =====